DuncanMPlate/ETL_FINANCE_PROJECT/README.md

         Code for this is here: https://github.com/DuncanMPlate/group_project_2/blob/main/queries.sql

--	Imported the datasets with SQLAlchemy
+-	Imported the stock exchange datasets with SQLAlchemy

         Code for this is here: https://github.com/DuncanMPlate/group_project_2/blob/main/data_crunch.ipynb

--	Created a dictionary to get a single dataset which can be utilized to run queries and use the information for visualization
+-	Created a table to link the stock exchange locations with jobs location in order to be utilized to run queries and use the information for visualization

         Code for this is here: https://github.com/DuncanMPlate/group_project_2/blob/main/jobs_crunch.ipynb